microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 During the call, one of your colleagues asks what information the end user will need to be able to discover the new Wi-Fi network and connect to it.

-Using Agentic Search in Settings, search for +++connect to new wireless network+++ to show how the appropriate Settings page can be found easily using this search.
+Using Agentic Search in Settings, search for <b>connect to new wireless network</b> to show how the appropriate Settings page can be found easily using this search.

 ### Snipping Tool